crazzfeng/sendcloud-docs/docs/Analysis/inbox-placement.md

     - transactional email delivery
   robots: index
 ---
-## What is Inbox Insight?
+## What is Inbox Placement?

 **Eliminate email delivery uncertainty with real-time inbox placement analytics across Gmail, Outlook, and other providers.**

 Stop wondering where your emails land.
-Inbox Insight provides instant visibility into your email delivery performance, automated domain reputation management, and intelligent warm-up processes—all seamlessly integrated with Aurora SendCloud.
+Inbox Placement provides instant visibility into your email delivery performance, automated domain reputation management, and intelligent warm-up processes—all seamlessly integrated with Aurora SendCloud.

 <br />